Rutugh/CODSOFT/README.md

-Different command-line applications using Python.
-Built different games using Python libraries.
+This repo contains several different games using Python using Python libraries.